Nikola Kalabić: World War II

+On 24 October 1944, Kalabić's Chetniks from Ivanjica came to Sjenica where they joined other Chetnik units, as well as German forces, Muslim Militia and Serbian Shock Corps — the column that retreated towards Bosnia.
+Kalabić's troops in December had to retreat to Kladanj due to partisan victory near Šekovići, where 110 of Kalabić's men died and 40 were captured.
+In letter to Chetnik High Quarters on 27 December, Kalabić complained about the small amount of reinforcements (around 300 men), as well as that units under his command lacked ammunition.
+A Chetnik dispatch from 16 January states that Kalabić got significant supplies from Germans.
+The Yugoslav People's Army estimated on 25 March that joint Chetnik forces of Kalabić, Dragutin Keserović and Dragoslav Račić numbered around 2000 men, following a battle around Gradačac.
+On 10 or 11 May Kalabić went alongside the main Chetnik column with Mihailović towards Zelengora.
+Column size was estimated by the Yugoslav Army to be around 3000 men.
+Among captured Chetniks at Battle of Zelengora, where the Chetnik main column was defeated, were members of Kalabić's family (wife, daughter and mother-in-law).
+His wife and mother-in-law were sent back to Valjevo and his daughter, Mirjana, by her own wish, stayed in the Yugoslav army until demobilization.
+Kalabić was among the few hundred fighters who escaped capture or death at Zelengora.

+On 28 June, 36 Chetniks led by Kalabić and Filip Ajdačić crossed Drina to return to Serbia in the Valjevo region.
+The group of outlaws led by Kalabić appeared in November on the territory of the Yugoslav First Army and killed 10 soldiers, 19 civilians and 1 policeman.

 Capture and alleged collaboration with the OZNA

 Near the very end of the war, Kalabić and many other Chetniks tried to hide in rural areas of the country, awaiting an attempt to overthrow the new government.
 The OZNA had a plan to capture former members of the Chetnik movement and other military organizations outside of Yugoslavia.
 There, OZNA agents infiltrated the support network of Kalabić and arrested him in a covert operation on 5 December 1945.

 After a few days, Kalabić agreed to collaborate with the OZNA in their efforts of locating and arresting Draža Mihailović, in return for immunity from prosecution.
 This claim however has been brought into question by family members of Kalabić claiming that he did not betray Mihailović.
 Kalabić was then executed by Yugoslav Partisans although this claim has also been questioned.

-Rehabilitation attempts
+Rehabilitation

 Kalabić was rehabilitated by the High Court in Valjevo in May 2017.
 This decision however was overturned by an appellate court in Belgrade in May 2018.
 On 7 August 2022, he was officially rehabilitated by the High Court in Valjevo.